CaptivateIQ makes waves with Leader Position in Forrester Wave: SPM Solutions for Incentive Compensation. Download now.

 It’s essential to have an effective commission structure to get the performance you need from your sales team.
 So, while there are general ranges that you can follow, the best commission rate is often dependent on various factors, such as sale size or the product or service sold.

-With CaptivateIQ, we’re able to better understand — What motivates our sales reps and how do customers’ purchase behavior change based on our own commissions structure?
-How does a change in commissions structure impact sales rep behavior and ultimately sales?
+With CaptivateIQ, we’re able to better understand — What motivates our sales reps and how do customers’ purchase behaviors change based on our own commissions structure?
+How does a change in commission structure impact sales rep behavior and, ultimately, sales?
 What happens if we change how territories are assigned?
 What happens if we use a different quota multiplier?
 CaptivateIQ gave us insight into how we could achieve our revenue goals through effective commissions planning. — Connor Follet, Revenue Operations Analyst, Truckstop.com

 Only CaptivateIQ helps businesses drive true Return On Incentives